dribnet/purvs/README.md

 ## Powers of 10 PRINT

+FINAL

+This code was challenging, we hadnt yet worked with something like this before and the structure is different to what I'm used to.
+However, it was nice to have a challenge and find a new way of coding.
+The parameters of this code allowed me to be creative and develop the world I had in mind.
+I wanted to take what I had done in PS3 in really expand it.
+I started focusing on the details, as personally the most fascinating feature was the zoom.
+I decided that in my little universe of bubbles and circles could also be protrayed as molecules.
+I wanted there to be layers of information and diffeent elements.
+I created 11 Levels, each introduces a new element that conplements the previous one.
+My tour is the best way to se how I planend out my levels.The scale of everything as you zoom in is easy to feel by the new elements appearing, as you get closer they are more detailed and specific, I also decided that the closer you get the more structured it is.
+I kept my initial layer more carefree and random, as you get closer the layout is more grid like, as the elements got smaller I thought this looked best.
+I stuck with the same colourscheme as I feel it is quite effective, my aesthetic is bubbly and happy, It is also something I believe would work as a large format print, it has enough layers and randomness to it for it to be a landscape/universe but continuous enough to look effective as a print.
+I did wan thtis work to be abstract and different, instead of copying an already existing map.
+Overall I found this PS challenging but exciting, and learned a lot from working with this code.

+Bellow are my previous updates.

 UPDATE

 Im slowly starting to understand how this code works and how to change it, havent quite made too many changes yet but more will come as I analyse the code further.
 However, i have been able to take it to a point that I like and i feels that I am managing to integrate the code and aesthetic I used for ps3.